Coming98/BetterBetterQueue/README.md

 <img title="" src="https://raw.githubusercontent.com/Coming98/pictures/main/202211092037844.jpg" alt="" data-align="center" width="106">

-- [x] 标题栏名称支持点击改名
+- [x] The title bar name supports renaming by clicking on it.
-- [x] 标题栏右侧支持置顶该 TodoItem（置顶的 TodoItem 之间按照置顶时间降序排列）
+- [x] The right side of the title bar supports pinning the TodoItem (pinned TodoItems are sorted in descending order based on their pin time).

 ---

-- [x] 中间展示的之前阶段性进展的描述内容，支持长摁编辑修改描述内容，不影响当前任务计时
+- [x] The description content of previous progress displayed in the middle supports long-press editing to modify the description without affecting the current task timer.

 ![](https://raw.githubusercontent.com/Coming98/pictures/main/202211092044368.png)

 ---

-- [x] 底部是该 TodoItem 的计时工作台，基本功能有开始计时，暂停计时，清空当前计时
+- [x] At the bottom is the timer workspace for the TodoItem, with basic functions including starting the timer, pausing the timer, and resetting the current timer.
-  - [x] 右侧按钮支持计时时录入相关工作内容的描述或者预期计划的描述（支持本地缓存不丢失）
+  - [x] The right-side button allows for inputting descriptions of work done during the timer or planned tasks (with support for local caching to prevent data loss).
-  - [x] 支持多任务状态缓存（多任务同时计时）
+  - [x] Supports multi-task state caching (allowing simultaneous timing for multiple tasks).

 ## TodoItemInfoByDayActivity